-c) Cost Auditor- M/s Sanjay Arya & Associates, Cost Accountants (Firm Registration No. 102619) is proposed to be appointed as Cost Auditors of the Company as per the provisions of Section 148 of Companies Act, 2013 to audit the cost records for the Financial Year 2019-20 at a remuneration as may be decided by the Board.
+c) Cost Auditor- M/s Sanjay Arya & Associates, Cost Accountants (Firm Registration No. 102619) has been appointed as Cost Auditors of the Company as per the provisions of Section 148 of Companies Act, 2013 to audit the cost records for the Financial Year 2020-21 at a remuneration as may be decided by the Board.
 The remuneration of the Cost Auditor is subject to the ratification by the shareholders in the ensuing Annual general meeting.